Welcome to Town & Country Cotillion

 Laura Leake Brown

-Town and Country Cotillion was started in 1961 by Laura’s mother and 3 close friends.
+Town & Country Cotillion was started in 1961 by Laura’s mother and 3 close friends.
 As a child, Laura attended cotillion and worked as a helper at cotillion when she was in high school.
 Laura graduated from St. Catherine’s School and Hollins University.
-She and her husband, Charlie have lived in Richmond for over 20 years where they raised their 3 grown children, all of whom participated in Town and Country Cotillion.
+She and her husband, Charlie have lived in Richmond for over 20 years where they raised their 3 grown children, all of whom participated in Town & Country Cotillion.
 “Cotillion has been a part of my life since I can remember.
 My mother was one of the original founders, I attended this cotillion as a student, worked as a helper, and all 3 of my children participated in the program and worked as helpers.
 I have been a daughter of an owner, a parent of children who attended and now I am running the program.
-I feel as if I know the business from all sides and I am proud that this wonderful Richmond tradition is as strong as it was over 40 years ago.
+I feel as if I know the business from all sides and I am proud that this wonderful Richmond tradition is as strong as it was over 50 years ago.
 Many of our current parents sending their children to our cotillion also came when they were in middle school – we are on our second generation!”

-Laura became a partner in Town and Country Cotillion in 2001.
+Laura became a partner in Town & Country Cotillion in 2001.
 In addition to being a partner in Cotillion, Laura has been a 25 year employee at St. Christopher’s School where she works as a secretary.

 Suzanne Moncure Hoffman

 Suzanne attended the University of Oregon where she received a BS degree in Psychology.
 She worked as an elementary teacher for over ten years.
-Currently, Suzanne and her husband Matt live in Bon Air with their three school age children, two of whom are currently involved with Cotillion.

 Sandy Yeon, Dance Instructor